On the Eigencurve at classical weight one points

-Another motivitation is the following application to the theory of $p$-adic $L$-functions.
-Using some ideas of Mazur, Kitagawa has constructed more than twenty years ago a $p$-adic $L$-functions for Hida's families, under certain technical assumptions (see conditions (A) or (B) in \cite[p.105]{kitagawa}).
-Their main property is that any specialization in weight at least two equals, up to a $p$-adic unit, the $p$-adic $L$-function $L_p(g,s)$ attached to a $p$-stabilized ordinary eigenform $g$ of that weight by Mazur, Manin, Vishik, Amice-Velu {\it et al.} (see \cite{MTT}).
-The smoothness established in theorem~\ref{main-thm} allows us, by a method used in \cite{Bcrit} and detailed in \cite{Bbook}, to give a weaker but unconditional version of the Mazur-Kitagawa construction.
-Denote $\cW^+$ (resp. $\cW^-$) the subspace of $\cW$ consisting of homomorphisms sending $-1$ to $1$ (resp. to $-1$).
-By \cite[Corollary VI.4.2]{Bbook}, we obtain: \begin{cor} Let $f$ be a classical weight one newform of level $\Gamma_1(M)$ which is regular at $p$.
-Then for every sufficiently small admissible neighborhood $U$ of $f_\alpha$ in $\cC$, there exist two real constants $0<c<C$, and two two-variables analytic functions $L_p^\pm$ on $U \times \cW^\pm$, such that for every eigenform $g \in U$ of weight at least two, and every $s \in \cW^\pm$
+Another motivation is the following application to the theory of $p$-adic $L$-functions.
+Using some ideas of Mazur, Kitagawa associated to any Hida family satisfying certain algebraic conditions (cf.~\cite[p.105]{kitagawa}) a $p$-adic $L$-function whose specialization in any weight at least two equals, up to a $p$-adic unit, the $p$-adic $L$-function $L_p(g,s)$ attached to a $p$-stabilized ordinary eigenform $g$ of that weight by Mazur, Manin, Vishik, Amice--Velu {\it et al.} (cf.~\cite{MTT}).
+The smoothness established in Theorem~\ref{main-thm} allows us, by a method used in \cite{Bcrit} and detailed in \cite[Corollary V.4.2]{Bbook}, to give the following weaker but unconditional version of the Mazur--Kitagawa construction.